+FIRST SEMESTER Credit Hours

-FIRST SEMESTER Biological Science 101 (General Biology I) Computer Technology 101 (Computer Literacy) English 101 (English Composition I) Mathematics 119 or 201 (Pre-Calculus I or Calculus I) Total: Credit Hours 4 3 3 4 14
+Biological Science 101 (General Biology I) 4

+Computer Technology 101 (Computer Literacy) 3

+English 101 (English Composition I) 3

+Mathematics 119 or 201 (Pre-Calculus I or Calculus I) Total: 4 14

+iotai.
+14

 SECOND SEMESTER

 Chemistry 101 (General Chemistry I) 4

 Physics 101 (Introductory Physics I) 4

-Psychology 101 (General Psychology) or Social and Behavioral Science 3
+Psychology 101 (General Psychology) or Social and Behavioral Science Elective 3

-Elective

 Speech 101 (Speech Communication) or Arts and Humanities Elective 3

-Copessor Continuation, or raise and remaining 200000 Total: 14
+Total: 14

 THIRD SEMESTER

 Arts and Humanities Elective 3

 Chemistry 102 (General Chemistry II) 4

 Physics 102 (Introductory Physics II) 4

 Social and Behavioral Science Elective 3

 Total: 14

+FOURTH OF MEATER ( ) B O )

 FOURTH SEMESTER (at Penn State)

-NANO0211 (Material Safety and Equipment Overview, Nanotechnology) 3

-NANO0212 (Basis Nanotechnology Processes) 3
+NANO0211 (Material Safety and Equipment Overview, Nanotechnology) NANO0212 (Basis Nanotechnology Processes) 3 3

-NANO0213 (Materials in Nanotechnology) 3
+NANO0212 (Basis Nanotechnology) NANO0213 (Materials in Nanotechnology) 3

 NANO0214 (Patterning for Nanotechnology) 3

 NANO0215 (Nanotechnology Applications) 3

-NANO0216 (Characterization & Testing of Nanotechnology Structures and Materials) Total: 3 18
+NANO0216 (Characterization & Testing of Nanotechnology Structures and Materials) 3

+, Total: 18

 Total Credit Hours: 60

-- \ Math placement is critical for seamless program completion, the following rules apply: - Students that need to take Mathematics 119, can finish in 4 semesters if they start in the Spring Semester and enrolling in the PSU capstone semester the following summer. - Students, who have passed Mathematics 119 (or higher) by placement test or AP credit, can finish in 4 semesters by altering the course sequence as follows: starting with 2nd semester in Fall, 3rd semester in Spring, the 1st semester the following Fall and the PSU capstone semester the following Spring. - \\ Students who have the math background and plan to continue for their education towards a Bachelor's degree in Nanotechnology or Engineering must take Calculus I (Mathematics 201), General Physics I (Physics 201) and General Physics II (Physics 202). - \\\A transfer agreement exists between ACM and PSU.
+\ Math placement is critical for seamless program completion; the following rules apply:

+- Students that need to take Mathematics 119, can finish in 4 semesters if they start in the Spring Semester and enrolling in the PSU capstone semester the following summer.

+- Students, who have passed Mathematics 119 (or higher) by placement test or AP credit, can finish in 4 semesters by altering the course sequence as follows: starting with 2nd semester in Fall, 3rd semester in Spring, the 1st semester the following Fall and the PSU capstone semester the following Spring.

+\\ Students who have the math background and plan to continue for their education towards a Bachelor's degree in Nanotechnology or Engineering must take Calculus I (Mathematics 201), General Physics I (Physics 201) and General Physics II (Physics 202).

+\\\A transfer agreement exists between ACM and PSU.
 Students need to apply to PSU and be accepted in order to attend the capstone semester.

-Trina Geisler, Advising Specialist for Nursing Programs tgeisler@allegany.edu Allied Health 214 301-784-5570

-The Nursing Program prepares graduates to work in a variety of health care settings, in many roles within those settings, and with other care providers in the health professions.
-Today's nurse not only provides care and comfort to patients and their families, but also takes an active role in the health promotion and disease prevention of those same patients.
-Our program prepares nurses to meet the challenges of today's health care system and lays the foundation to rise to future challenges as new knowledge and technologies occur.
-The program has established partnerships with several colleges